-(4) (en) naast de kerk dan woont mijn tante. and next-to the church then lives my aunt
+(4) (en) naast de kerk dan woont mijn tante. and next-to the church then lives my aunt and next-to the church, there lives my aunt b. \ (en) naast de kerk, dan woont mijn tante.

-An analysis for the final occurrence of non-temporal dan as a resumptive adverb for the locative PP naast de kerk ('next to the church') would be inappropriate because the designated resumptive for a locative PP is the locative daar ('there'), as shown in (5a-b), dan being the designated temporal or conditional resumptive dan (5c):
+An analysis for the final occurrence of non-temporal dan as a resumptive adverb for the locative PP naast de kerk ('next to the church') would be inappropriate because the designated resumptive for a left-dislocated locative PP is the locative daar ('there'), as shown in (5a-b), dan being the designated temporal or conditional resumptive in a left dislocation like (5c):